 Instructions for Authors

-Articles submitted for publication to the RT should not be previously published work or be under simultaneous consideration for publication elsewhere.
-Please note that by submitting an article for publication the authors confirm that they agree to the requirements below.
+Contributions submitted to be considered for publication in The Theological Review (in Romanian Revista Teologica) should not be previously published or simultaneously submitted for publication elsewhere.
+Please note that by submitting a contribution for publication, the authors confirm that they agree to the requirements below.

 RT operates a double-blind peer review process.